gabyiman99/House-Price-Prediction/README.md

 ## Development Suggestions
 - There are other variables that can be dropped, as the final prediction will be altered by these seemingly unimportant features.
 - Broader data is recommended for these predictions.
-- The GUI can be improved to show the data.

 ## Disclaimer
 - The data are used for a previous Kaggle InClass competition and therefore are no longer suitable for modelling.
 We are using these data merely for academic purposes.